 IRA Account

-If you have an IRA, you should look there for extra funds before considering an early withdrawal from your 401(k).
+If you have an Individual Retirement Account (IRA), you should look there for extra funds before considering an early withdrawal from your 401(k).
 IRAs are built with special provisions for first-time home buyers, which the IRS defines as anyone who hasn’t owned a primary residence within the previous 2 years.

-A Roth IRA is an even better option, if you have one.
-Some plans allow you to make a hardship withdrawal, and up to $10,000 can be withdrawn tax-free for the express purpose of a first-time home purchase.
+A Roth IRA may be an even better option, if you have one.
+Some plans allow you to make a hardship withdrawal, and up to $10,000 can be withdrawn for the express purpose of buying your first home.
+You’re also accessing a great tax benefit since Roth IRA contributions are taken out before you’re taxed and you don't normally pay tax on distributions outside the penalty amount for a first time homebuyer.

 FHA Loan

-A Federal Housing Administration (FHA) loan is a government-backed mortgage with looser requirements designed to make it easier for first-time home buyers to purchase a property.
-This includes low down-payment options and lower credit score requirements.
+A Federal Housing Administration (FHA) loan is a government-backed mortgage loan that can make it easier for first-time home buyers to achieve homeownership.
+FHA lenders have looser borrower qualifications compared to other loan options, including low down-payment options and more flexible credit score requirements.
 For this reason, an FHA loan may be a better option than making a withdrawal from your 401(k).

 FHA loans require a minimum down payment of 3.5%, but only if your credit score is 580 or higher.
 If your score is between 500 – 579, then the minimum down payment is 10%.
-Rocket Mortgage®’s minimum credit score requirement for an FHA loan is 580.
+With Rocket Mortgage®, the minimum credit score requirement for an FHA loan is 580.

 There are a couple caveats to consider for an FHA loan.
 First, you need to qualify for one.
 This process involves your prospective home being reviewed by an FHA-approved appraiser.
 The home must also be your primary residence and you must occupy it within 60 days of closing the purchase.